Posts

 First Year [6/6] The Beginning

 Weeks came and went since the time Echo had offered to help.
 Winter had come and gone just as quickly as it had arrived.
-During winter vacation, Echo had gone home expecting to learn more information.
-At the same time, Damien stayed at Hogwarts, not having a home or family to visit.
+During winter vacation, Echo had gone home expecting to learn more.
+Damien stayed at Hogwarts, not having a home or family to visit.
 When Echo had returned, Damien couldn't get much out of her, and soon spring had made an appearance.
 One day in the middle of spring, close to the end of the school year, he sat in the great hall, eating breakfast, when he felt a tapping on his shoulder.
-He looked up to see Verim looming over both him and Echo, "I'm heading down to the lake.
+He looked up to see Verim looming over both him and Echo.
+I am going down to the lake.
 You guys should join me.
-A mind needs rest before it can be expected to do hard work."
+We should rest before the exams begin."
 Damien nudged Echo with his elbow with a hopeful expression.
 After all the research and failing most of his classes, he felt like he needed a break to relax by the lake.
 Without waiting for Echo to say anything, he said, "Sure, why not."
-He spared a glance
+He spared a glance towards Echo to see if she would join them before following Ver...

 [First Year 5/6] The Reality of Dreams

 Week after week went by with Damien searching and, ultimately, finding nothing to help his friend.
 Day after day, he went to the library in his free time, searching and searching.
-Even with all his drive to find answers, he still made time to spend time with Echo, though there were days when he got lost in his search that he wasn't able to.
-Late on a Tuesday, he laid down in his bed, staring up at the canopy words filling his mind.
-He didn't want to leave the library, but he had been practically thrown out by the librarian as it encroached curfew.
+Even with all his drive to find answers, he still made time to spend time with Echo, though there were days when he got so lost in his search that he wasn't able to.
+Late on a Tuesday, he laid down in his bed, staring up at the canopy, words filling his mind.
+He didn't want to leave the library, but the librarian had practically thrown him out as it encroached on curfew.
 So to the Ravenclaw tower, he went, his stomach complaining at him since he'd missed dinner.
-He didn't care; he'd been used to it before, he could survive.
+Damien was indifferent; he'd been used to it before; he could survive.
 He rubbed his eyes before he felt himself drift off to sleep. ----------------------- He woke up late at night staring up at someone who looked scarily like himself, albeit with bright red hair and crimson eyes.
 "Finally.
-I've wanted to speak to you."
-Dami
+I've wanted to speak to you." ...

 [First Year 4/6] Nothing Learned

-Damien sat in the library alone, mountains of books sitting on the table before him.
+Damien sat in the library alone, with mountains of books sitting on the table before him.
 At a single glance, the books had no correlation with one another.
 With such books as 'Greatest and Strangest Wizards of the Ages' and 'Lost Arts of Magic' and even '101 Moste Foul Tragedies', it seemed as if he was just looking up topics that interested him.
 But if someone knew the contents of the books well, they would realize there was one similarity.
-Some of the stranger wizards of the first books were empaths.
-Lost Arts of Magic had some magical arts that weren't quite dead but perhaps were frowned upon, or a few people were born with that art, such as Empaths and Seers.
-And 101 Moste Foul Tragedies had many tragedies involving Empaths who had gone Insane.
-So people who truly knew Damien, so far of which there was one, would realize that he was researching his friend Echo.
-To an outsider, he was obsessing over his learning of new things.
-Acting the Ravenclaw.
-It was dur
+Some of the strangest wizards in the first books were empaths.
+Lost Arts of Magic included some magical arts that weren't quite dead but perhaps people frowned upon them, or a few people were born with that art, such as Empaths and Seers.
+And 101 Moste Foul Tragedies had many tragedies involving Empaths who had gone insane.
+So, people who truly knew Damien — of whom there was one — would realize that he was researching his friend Echo.
+To an outsider, he was obsessed with his learning of new things.
+Acting the Ravencla...

 [First Year 3/6] Empathy